 Contusions occur when an injured blood vessel leaks blood into the surrounding areas.
 On your skin, this typically means that a bruise will appear, with skin discoloration, tenderness, and pain.
 But did you know that you can also bruise a bone?
 Bones are made of tissues and blood vessels.
 An injury to the area, from a car accident, fall, or high impact sport for example, could make a blood vessel leak, creating a contusion.
 Symptoms of a bone contusion include stiffness, swelling, tenderness, difficulty using the affected area, and pain that lasts longer than the pain caused by a bruise elsewhere on the body.
 Bone bruises can take anywhere from a few days to a few months to heal, and recommended treatments vary based on the severity of the injury.
 If you are experiencing any foot or ankle pain, it is suggested that you consult with a podiatrist.

 Sports related foot and ankle injuries require proper treatment before players can go back to their regular routines.
-For more information, contact one of our podiatrists of Foot & Ankle Specialists of Nevada.
-Our doctors can provide the care you need to keep you pain-free and on your feet.
+For more information, contact Anthony Ricciardi Jr., DPM of Foot & Ankle Specialists of Nevada.
+Our Doctor can provide the care you need to keep you pain-free and on your feet.

 Sports Related Foot and Ankle Injuries